drug-design/course/docs/chapters/synthesis-of-drugs.md

 ### Programs for Computer-Aided Synthesis

-Programs for computer-aided synthesis started to appear in the late 1960s.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/programs-for-computer-aided-synthesis-7c66c5ea'><i class='fa fa-play' aria-hidden='true'></i></button>Programs for computer-aided synthesis started to appear in the late 1960s.
 Important progress has been made; however system development was hampered by the reluctance of chemists to use such programs.
 Useful for the exploration of synthetic routes, these programs may be disappointing when utilized as black boxes to find a relevant route for the synthesis of a complex molecule.
 A brief outline of some of these systems is given in the following pages.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer